 There are different target HbA1c levels for people at risk of developing Type 2 diabetes.
 If you’ve been told you’re at risk, your target level should be below 42mmol/mol (6%).
-We have lots more information for you if you’re at risk and how you can take action to reduce it.
+We have lots more information for you if you’re at risk of Type 2.

 mmol/mol stands for millimoles per mole.
 A mole is a scientific unit often used to measure chemicals.

 The mole has been the standard measurement for glucose levels since 2009.
 Before that, a percentage was used.
 That’s why measurements often have a percentage as well.